-In the junior and senior years the seminar work is intensified by special lectures and tutorials which help to throw more light on some of the books of these years.
+In the senior year the seminar work is intensified by special tutorials which help to throw more light on some of the books of this year.

 It is the ultimate aim of the seminar that the process of thought and discussion thus commenced by the student at St. John's should continue with him throughout life.